-- 226. "Evolutionary psychology is silly!" exclaims Julie.
+- 209. "Evolutionary psychology is silly!" exclaims Julie.
 "If we are so adapted to the environment, why haven't we evolved away from racism?"
-A reasonable response to this, based on evolutionary psychology presented by the authors of your text, is that - a. evolutionary psychology simply can't explain social behavior. - b. evolutionary psychology can only explain mating behaviors. - c. evolution occurs very slowly, and thus genetic adaptations have not "caught up." - d. we do have evidence for a racism gene, but it is unethical to tamper with the human genome.
+A reasonable response to this, based on the explanation of evolutionary psychology presented by the authors of your text, is that - a. evolutionary psychology simply can't explain social behavior. - b. evolutionary psychology can only explain mating behaviors. - e. evolution occurs very slowly, and thus genetic adaptations have not "caught up." - d. we do have evidence for a racism gene, but it is unethical to tamper with the human genome.